-*Due to COVID-19, Fallas 2020 was cancelled and the 2021 celebration is currently postponed.
+*Due to COVID-19, Fallas 2020 was cancelled and the 2021 celebration was delayed and was a toned-down version of its normal festivities.
 Hopefully in 2022, Valencia will be able to celebrate Fallas again, although modifications to the programming are unknown at this time.

 Before living in Valencia, I had never heard of Fallas, a huge festival in Spain’s third largest city.
 The city itself is certainly not well-known, although it’s a beautiful destination right on the Mediterranean with history, museums, and of course beaches.
 In March every year, the city transforms for Fallas.
 While the nonstop five-day fiesta doesn’t start until March 15, celebrations get underway starting in late February.
 This festival was a highlight of our year in Spain, and is definitely worth making the effort to experience at least once in your life.

 The name of this festival came from the hundreds of statues – called fallas – that are placed at different intersections and plazas throughout the city.
 These statues are made of wood, papier-mache, and foam and range in size from smaller (10 feet high) to designated especial that can reach several stories in height.
 Fallas are sponsored by neighborhood social groups, called fallers that raise money all year for their contribution.
 While these structures are now elaborate and often include political or cultural references, the origin goes back to the middle ages.
 During the winter, tradesman like carpenters used a slab of wood to hold candles so they could work later in the day.
 When spring came, they burned this wood in celebration that they didn’t need it anymore.
 Over time, the slab of wood became figures and then statues.
 And in this transition, they did not abandon the celebratory burning of the statues.
 The culmination of Fallas is la crema, when the whole city turns out to watch these beautiful temporary pieces of art burn to the ground on March 19.